estebansant/zero2dapp-esteban/README.md

 ## 🛠️ 4.
 Build Your Project

-Create a new branch in your fork:
+Create a new branch in your fork, from the session that you are joining, but earliest from The Graph starter kit:

 ```bash
 git checkout -b my-project